 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'How do treatments such as chemotherapy or radiation therapy affect a person's fertility?', 'For many cancer patients it is necessary to preserve fertility.
+FAQs from users: 'Is it dangerous to do IVF after overcoming a hormonal cancer?', 'Does the risk of cancer increase if I undergo multiple ovarian stimulation?', 'How do treatments such as chemotherapy or radiation therapy affect a person's fertility?', 'For many cancer patients it is necessary to preserve fertility.
 When should this decision be made?', 'What possibilities does reproductive medicine offer for preserving fertility in cancer patients?', 'How should one act or what guidelines can be followed in the case of cancer in a patient of reproductive age?', 'If cancer occurs in a pregnant woman, what are the chances of treating the disease during pregnancy?' and 'Once the cancer has been overcome and the quality of the semen is low, would conventional IVF be recommended or would it be passed directly to an ICSI?'.